rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 - The autonomy code includes SLAM and a motion controller program.

 5. Install the MBot Bridge and API

-    Firstly, go to `scripts/install.sh` and change all the lines with `python` to `python3`, otherwise it gives error:
-    ```
-    Traceback (most recent call last):
-        File "setup.py", line 5, in <module>
-        import setuptools
-    ImportError: No module named setuptools
-    ```

-    Then run the following:
     ```bash
     $ cd ~/mbot_bridge/
     $ ./scripts/install.sh